 Veterans' Service Officers (VSOs) are appointed by the mayors in cities and by the board of selectmen in towns to administer Chapter 115 benefits to veterans.
 One person may serve as a VSO for two or more communities.
 VSOs process applications for emergency assistance benefits that are paid to veterans and/or their dependents for periods of time when they may not be able to support themselves.
 They also administer benefits for burial expenses of veterans and their dependents who die without sufficient means to pay for funeral expenses.
 For the most up-to-date listing of VSOs contact:

-Department of Veterans' Services 600 Washington Street, Suite 1100 Boston, Ma 02114 (617) 210-5480 www.mass.gov/veterans Email: mdvs@vet.state.ma.us
+Boston, MA 02111 Tel: 617-210-5480 www.mass.gov/veterans Email: mdvs@vet.state.ma.us